gxf1212/notes/techniques/Linux-fundamental.md

 Then I entered the 'emergency mode'.
 I had to `fsck -y /dev/sda1`, but millions of lines of messages (fixing inodes?) float in front of the screen.
 It tooks several minutes to finish.
 Upon rebooting, I could open the main folder, but EVERYTHING WAS GONE!!

+> Another thing is, I cannot re-install Ubuntu when choosing 'installation mode'.
+I usually choose 'something else'.
+Without formatting the HDD, all the files under `/home/user` is kept.

 It seems that all the inodes are re-written.
 I tried re-installing Unbuntu with SSD and HDD as the place for boot leader, but no luck.
 I haven't tried sda1, neither recovering from 'lost-and-found', but I was hopeless.

 Please do not think twice.

-> Another thing is, I cannot re-install Ubuntu when choosing 'installation mode'.
-I usually choose 'something else'.
+Why data can be lost so confusingly in Linux...